MEMORY LOST AND FOUND

 Nose, give them credit where

 Credit is duende.
-You gave me
+You

 Life, now this is my reason to